Aerendir/bundle-aws-ses-monitor/.github/ISSUE_TEMPLATE/2_Feature_Request.md

 ---

+# Use case
-**Is your feature request related to a problem?
-Please describe.**
+Is your feature request related to a problem?
+Please describe it.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+# Possible solution

-**Describe the solution you'd like**
+Describe the solution you'd like.
+Indicate if it could break backward compatibility.

-A clear and concise description of what you want to happen.
+# Alternative solutions

-**Describe alternatives you've considered**
+Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+# Current workaround
+If you found a way to work around the issue, please describe it.

+# Additional context
 Add any other context or screenshots about the feature request here.